 – Shoppers beware –

-That one-click purchase at an online store might start looking slightly less tempting post-Brexit.
+That one-click purchase at your favourite online store might start looking slightly less tempting.

-Parcel deliveries could also get more expensive because waivers for certain import and sales taxes would expire.
+Parcel deliveries could get more expensive because waivers for certain import and sales taxes would expire.

 – Flicks and tunes –

-Catching up on the latest Netflix releases while coasting on a high-speed Eurostar train may become harder.
+Catching up on the latest Netflix releases while coasting on a high-speed Eurostar train may suddenly become a whole lot harder.

 Britons could theoretically lose access to streaming services while abroad — everything from Spotify to Amazon Prime — because the UK would no longer be in Europe’s “digital single market”.

-And the Eurostar service itself might be in trouble because old licences of UK train operators in Europe will be invalid.
+And the Eurostar service itself might be in trouble because old licenses of UK train operators in Europe will be invalid.

 – Pork pies –